IBM/openshift101/workshop/exercise-5/README.md

 # Exercise 5: Liveness and Readiness Probes

 In Kubernetes, liveness and readiness probes are essential for smoothly running applications.
 A probe is generally a REST `GET` call, but there are other types of probes available.
 Liveness probes are used to determine when to restart a container.
-For example, an application that is unhealthy and no-longer responding to to an API call would be restarted by OpenShift.
+For example, an application that is unhealthy and no longer responding to an API call would be restarted by OpenShift.
 Readiness probes determine when a container is ready to start receiving traffic.
 If a readiness probe fails, then the load balancer would deregister that service.

 ## Create Readiness and Liveness Probes

 The `/info` endpoint on the Example Health application is a great way to check whether the application is running and responding to API calls -- it responds with a simple JSON payload.

 Navigate to your deployment and choose `Actions > Edit Health Checks`.